Sponsor a VISTA Project

 There is no required match for new AmeriCorps VISTA project sponsors, but there is the option to cost-share.

 Cost share is not required but is strongly encouraged, particularly in projects wishing to have AmeriCorps VISTA resources beyond the third year.
-As a cost-share project, your organization contributes the living allowance--about $9,500--for each AmeriCorps VISTA member.
+As a cost-share project, your organization contributes the living allowance for each AmeriCorps VISTA member.

 Cost-share is an excellent way to leverage additional funding resources and see where the dollars will be matched by AmeriCorps VISTA.
 In finding funding for your organization's share of the partnership, consider approaching: